 Most citrus scents used in perfume are quite familiar: lemon, lime, grapefruit, orange, or clementine are all fruits you’ve likely encountered before.
 However, there’s one very widely used exception: bergamot.
-For many of us, the first time we hear of bergamot is on a fragrance description.
-What does Bergamot actually smell like and why is it in so many perfumes?

 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!